Overcoming negative thinking

 Beliefs: “I have so much work to do, I’ll never get anything finished!”

-Consequences: gets stressed and delivers a poor quality of work
+Consequences: gets stressed, and delivers a quality of work that isn’t Peter’s usual standard.

-In another department, an almost identical situation has arisen for Susan.
-Her manager has asked her to do an additional task by lunchtime, changing her plans for how her working day would go.
+In another department, an almost identical situation is happening for Peter’s colleague Susan.
+Her manager asked her to do an additional task by lunchtime, changing her plans for how her working day would go.
 Here’s how she dealt with the situation:

 Rather than being upset by the request Susan thinks:

-“I had planned to complete other tasks today, but my manager clearly thinks this is important.
+“I had planned to complete other tasks, but my manager clearly thinks this is important.
 I have a lot of work to do: what tasks do I need to prioritise?”

-Susan discusses her workload with her manager, agrees on the order of priority for the new task and her existing projects, then refocuses on the new task, which she completes on time and to a high standard.
-She is satisfied with the work she’s done and returns to the work she’d previously planned, and is confident that she can do those tasks well too.
+Susan discusses her workload with her manager, agrees on the order of priority for the new task and her existing projects, then refocuses on the new task.
+She completes this on time, and to a high standard.
+She is satisfied with the work she’s done, and returns to the work she’d previously planned, confident that she can do those tasks well too.

-Of course, this is a very simplistic example of the ABC model, which can also help to highlight wider cognitive distortions, and how irrational evaluations may cause emotional and/or behavioural consequences which often, in turn, lead to increased distress or conflict.
+Of course, this is a very simplistic example of the ABC model – which can also help to highlight wider cognitive distortions, and how irrational beliefs cause emotional and/or behavioural consequences – and we cover how you can use it to change your beliefs (and behaviours) in our Coaching programmes.

 Positive mindset – and keeping a calm, proactive state of mind when you’re faced with unexpected change or challenges – isn’t as simple as flipping a switch.
 It takes practice and reinforcement.
-If you get it wrong it’s easy to slip straight back into negative thinking – so it’s important to see each situation as an individual, and to keep practicing the habit of reframing your initial reaction.
-The more you do so the more ‘evidence’ you’ll have that you are capable, that things will go well, and that the C – the consequence – is positive.
-This ‘evidence’ reinforces that more positive mindset – and over time it gets easier, and your initial response is more likely to be positive.
-Or at least neutral!
+If you get it wrong it’s easy to slip straight back into negative thinking – so it’s important to see each situation individually, and to keep practicing the habit of reframing your initial reaction.
+The more you do it, the more ‘evidence’ you’ll have that you are capable, that things will go well, and that the C – the consequence – is positive.

-Positive thinking can be a powerful ally in overcoming adversity and finding a way to move forward – and as leaders, it’s vital that you build an environment of positivity in your organisation.
-Leading by example – maintaining a calm, pragmatic reaction to organisational challenges, discussing them with your team, being a sounding board for their own re-processing – helps to foster this mindset across the whole organisation.
+Positive thinking can be a powerful ally in overcoming adversity – and as Leaders it’s vital to build an environment of positivity in your organisation.
+Leading by example – maintaining a calm, pragmatic reaction to organisational challenges, discussing them with your team, being a sounding board for their own re-processing – helps to foster this mindset across your team, and the whole organisation.